Pakettikauppa/woo-pakettikauppa/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed shipping method id in the settings

 = 2.0.0 =
 * Shipping zone and shipping class support!
 * COD-support if payment method is WooCommerce COD (cash-on-delivery) payment method (or extended class)